-- Remove chicken from bag + place on non stick foil or greased baking sheet.
-(Don't throw out the marinade!)
+- Prepare a lined baking sheet and preheat oven to 400.
+Remove chicken from bag + place on baking sheet(Don't throw out the marinade!)

-- Bake at 400 for 20-25 minutes until chicken starts to brown.
+- Bake at 400 for 25 minutes until chicken starts to brown.
 You can broil for 2-3 minutes to get a crispier finish if you prefer.

 You can get the nutrition facts for this recipe here.

 Looking for other easy, paleo dinners?
 Try these recipes!